cameronsamuels/dice/README.md

 # Dice Thrower
 Why roll it if you can throw it?
+A dice throwing app with a purpose.

 # Features
 - Amusing animations